mwiedmann/cx16CodingInC/Chapter09-Color-Depth-Modes/README.md

 Let's say you have a tile that is an arrow that points to the top right corner.
 You then realize that you also need arrows that point to the other 3 corners.
 You could draw 3 new tiles, OR, just use the V/H-Flip bits to flip the image of the tile around to the correct orientation in each location.

 ## Example
 We have 3 example programs that use everything we just learned about the 2/4/8 bpp modes.
-Each program demostrates the following in a different color depth mode:
+Each program demonstrates the following in a different color depth mode:
 - Create an "arrow" tile using various colors in that mode
 - Place some arrow tiles on the screen
 - Use the V/H-Flip bits to point some of the arrows in different directions